Vegetable Egg Vermicelli. Delicious, flavourful stringy noodles paired together with some veggies and eggs. Perfect for lunch or dinner.

 - salt for the eggs

-- Presoak noodles in warm water for 30 minutes until they're soft but not soggy.
-Strain and set aside.
+- Pre-soak your noodles in warm to hot water for 5-7 minutes until loosened.
+Strain immediately.

 - To prepare your eggs, whisk them in a bowl adding 1 tsp of avocado oil and season with salt.
 Set aside.